ROCK Icon Speaks Out: ‘Crazy’ Opposition Won’t Give Trump a Chance to Lead' | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.

-Hagar, who’s been a household named rock star since the 1970s, and he is the owner of Cabo Wabo Tequila brand and restaurant chain, and according to himself, he believes that “musicians and artists should stay the fuck out of politics.”
+Hagar, who’s been a household named rock star since the 1970s and is the owner of Cabo Wabo Tequila brand and restaurant chain… and according to himself, he believes that “musicians and artists should stay the fuck out of politics.”

-Hagar is presently on performing on an all-embracing nationwide tour with fellow Van Halen member and Michael Anthony.
+Hagar is presently performing on an all-embracing nationwide tour with fellow Van Halen member Michael Anthony.

-The elitist Hollywood boobs would do a whole lot better off not getting political over every single event that they hear about, then trying to spew it off on someone else to sound smart, and enlightened.
+The elitist Hollywood boobs would be a whole lot better off not getting political over every single event that they hear about, than trying to spew it off on someone else to sound smart and enlightened.

 Please, just keep your mouths shut.